0xis-cn/0xis-cn/content/about/site.md

 This will never become another [Gwern](https://gwern.net/design)-like self-reveal.
 Nevertheless, 2038 stemmed when I believed I had been more design-minded.

 The traits Gwern and I shared were developed independently.
-Though Gwern's innovation is elegant and flawless, I have found myself accustomed to it, for example, leaving the cursor on hyperlinks as short as possible to avoid loading a pop-up.
+Though Gwern’s innovation is elegant and flawless, I have found myself accustomed to it, for example, leaving the cursor on hyperlinks as short as possible to avoid loading a pop-up.
 The active work-around clearly denotes an antipattern.

 ## Languages